Toronto Reference Library: 21st century

 From 2009 to 2014, the Toronto Reference Library building underwent a C$34 million renovation of its building.
+The library interior was used as a filming location for Red in 2010.
 Renovations and expansions to the library during this time includes the Bram and Bluma Appel Salon, and a new glass-cube entrance for the building.
 The renovations were completed on 19 September 2014.
 The revitalization efforts saw the library expanded in floor size, and a number of technological innovations incorporated into the library, event spaces created, and the reconfiguration of the library's bookshelves.

 The Toronto Comic Arts Festival Store (TCAF) was opened inside the Toronto Reference Library initially as a pop-up shop in December 2014.
-It later became a permanent store within the library in 2015, Page & Panel.
+In 2015, it became a long-term store on the ground floor of the library, Page & Panel, but closed in 2022.